OctopusDeploy/docs/docs/administration/managing-infrastructure/moving-your-octopus/move-the-octopus-home-folder-and-the-tentacle-home-and-application-folders.md

 ## Move the Tentacle home and application folders {#MovetheOctopusHomefolderandtheTentacleHomeandApplicationfolders-MovetheTentacleHomeandApplicationfolders}

 Occasionally it may be necessary to change the location at which a Tentacle stores its data (called the "Tentacle Home" and "Tentacle Applications" folder) as well as the Registry Key which defines the Tentacle instance.
-This can be done using the command-line on the Tentacle server.
+This can be done using the command-line on the machine where the Tentacle is installed.

 :::hint
 **Administrator rights required**